-- Share Capital Reduction During the year, the Company reduced its share capital from £141,015,858 divided into to 141,015,858 Ordinary Shares of £1.00 each to £67,687,612 divided into 141,015,858 Ordinary Shares of £0.48 each with the reduction supported by a Solvency Statement, signed by each of the Company's directors and the balance arising was transferred to distributable reserves. - Dividend Payment During the year, the Company paid a dividend of €54,000,000 to its parent company AmTrust Europe Limited. - Brexit vote During 2016, the United Kingdom voted to leave the European Union.
+- Brexit vote During 2016, the United Kingdom voted to leave the European Union.
 The Company expects the Solvency II requirements to remain, both in the short term during the negotiations of the UK's exit and in the long term, through the granting of formal equivalence status, i.e. legislation passed to make solvency regulations in the UK equivalent to Solvency II.
-The Company, together with the AIL Group, have been looking at possible ways of minimising the impact to its clients, operations, and business opportunities of the Brexit vote by reviewing various strategic options. - Renewal of Quota Share reinsurance AMIL has 33.33% quota share reinsurance programme with a panel of reinsurance companies all A rated (AM Best, S&P, and Moody's) or better.
-This program was started in the 2011 year and was in place in 2017, and has been renewed for 2018. - Part VII Business transfer During the year, the Company has initiated the Part VII transfer process of its entire business to its parent company AmTrust Europe Limited, possibly to be completed before the end of 2018, with an intention to then liquidate the Company in due course.
-Having assessed the situation,, the Board believes that the Company is no longer a going concern and accordingly this SFCR should be prepared on the Break-up basis.
+The Company, together with the AIL Group, have been looking at possible ways of minimising the impact to its clients, operations, and business opportunities of the Brexit vote by reviewing various strategic options.
+The main risk to the Company is the ability of the company to migrate new business from its existing clients to other group companies within any deadlines or under any restrictive servicing rules as yet undecided under the detailed terms of the UK leaving the European Community.
+The Company has already ceased to take on new clients from the European Community, and is placing such new business from existing European Community clients to other group companies in preparation of Brexit. - Renewal of Quota Share reinsurance AMIL has a quota share reinsurance programme with a panel of reinsurance companies all A rated (AM Best, S&P, and Moody's) or better.
+This program was started in the 2011 year and was in place in 2018 at 33.33% each year and is renewed for 2019 at 50%.
+The increase for 2019 is driven by the AmTrust's strategy of protecting its longer tail risk. - Part VII Business transfer During 2017, the Company initiated the Part VII transfer process of its entire business to its parent company AmTrust Europe Limited and other group companies, possibly to be completed by 2020, with an intention to then liquidate the Company in due course.
+Having assessed the situation, the Board believes that the Company is no longer a going concern and accordingly this SFCR should be prepared on the Break-up basis.
 This has no impact on the Company's carrying value of the assets and liabilities included in this SFCR as the transfer of assets and liabilities to Company's parent company is expected to happen at their carried values.